 'Winners' Know When To Quit

-Why we need to understand the power of letting go of what is not working
+Emily McDowell on the power of letting go of what's not working

 We've all heard it said that "winners never quit, and quitters never win."